resolve109/study-aws-sa/aws-study-guide.md

   - Allows organizations to move from self-managed MongoDB to a fully managed service while maintaining application compatibility
   - Supports existing MongoDB drivers and tools for smooth transition
   - Eliminates the operational overhead of managing database infrastructure

+### AWS Snowball with Tape Gateway
+- **Large Data Migration**:
+  - Ideal for migrating petabyte-scale tape data to AWS
+  - Overcomes bandwidth limitations with physical data transfer
+  - Snowball devices equipped with Tape Gateway functionality allow copying physical tapes to virtual tapes
+  - Most cost-effective solution for migrating huge archive data (e.g., 5 PB) within limited timeframes
+  - Virtual tapes can be archived to S3 Glacier Deep Archive for long-term retention
+  - Suitable for compliance requirements demanding data preservation for many years
+  - More efficient than solutions relying on internet transfers for massive datasets
+  - Creates a pathway for modernizing legacy tape infrastructure